ibm-cloud-docs/ContinuousDelivery/ts_index.md

 * Remove the user from the authorized user list in the {{site.data.keyword.contdelivery_short}} service instance.
 * Remove Developer access from all {{site.data.keyword.gitrepos}} repos that are attached to all of the toolchains in the resource group.

 You can maintain an activity log related to authorized users.
-For more information about viewing, managing, and auditing service-initiated and user-initiated activities in your {{site.data.keyword.contdelivery_full}} instances, see [{{site.data.keyword.at_full_notm}} events](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-at-events).
+For more information about viewing, managing, and auditing service-initiated and user-initiated activities in your {{site.data.keyword.contdelivery_full}} instances, see [{{site.data.keyword.atracker_full_notm}} events](/docs/ContinuousDelivery?topic=ContinuousDelivery-at_events).
 For more information about managing authorized users, see [Authorized users](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage#authorized_users).

 ## Why is the `AUTHORIZED_USERS_PER_MONTH` quantity reported in {{site.data.keyword.cloud_notm}} Billing and usage different from the actual number of authorized users listed for my {{site.data.keyword.contdelivery_short}} service instance?